-The Division of Academic Affairs is responsible for overseeing the scheduling of general classroom space.
-The Associate Vice President for Academic Affairs has established formal scheduling protocols to ensure effective centralized scheduling for academic defined space and to provide academic departments, faculty/staff, and registered student organizations a means by which to reserve general classroom space.
+The Division of Academic Affairs is responsible for overseeing the coordination of the Schedule of Classes and the scheduling of general classroom space.
+The Academic Scheduler has established formal scheduling protocols in conjunction with the Vice Provost to ensure effective centralized scheduling for academic defined space and to provide academic departments, faculty/staff, registered students organizations,individual students, and external groups a means by which to reserve general classroom space.
 Academic uses of these spaces shall have priority over other uses.

 Academic Classroom Priority

 Priority 2: Academic Meetings/Events & Supplemental Instruction Sessions (November 14)

 Priority 3: Student Organizations (January 9)

 Priority 4: Third Party/Non-UWG Affiliated Groups (January 16)

 Priority 2: Academic Meetings/Events & Supplemental Instruction Sessions (March 20)